-Platform Required Driver Version Required Firmware Level if Tape Lib Type is: If Driver Version Is Earlier than Required Version If Driver Version Is Later than Required Version AIX/6000 Version 1.0 or later 4.13.5 or later EXB-210 Error Message: Unsupported tape library Warning Message: Tape library driver HP-UX Version 1.3 or later 4.13.5 or later 4.11.8 or later EXB-218 EXB-220 driver version Recommended Action: The operation is aborted because earlier driver versions are not sup- ported.
+Platform Required Driver Version Required Firmware Level if Tape Lib Type is: If Driver Version Is Earlier than Required Version If Driver Version Is Later than Required Version AIX/6000 Version 1.0 or later 4.13.5 or later EXB-210 Error Message: Unsupported tape library Warning Message: Tape library driver HP-UX Version 1.3 or later or later EXB-218 EXB-220 driver version Recommended Action: The operation is aborted because earlier driver versions are not sup- ported.
 Download the latest version from the Exabyte Web site. <chgr 1.x="" version=""> by Exabyte Corp. has not been certified by FileNet.
 Recommended Action: Later driver versions may be used.
 Report any prob- lems to your service rep- resentative.</chgr>